-- 1 tice and Delinquency Prevention is authorized to award - 2 grants to units of local government and Indian tribes to - 3 assist PROMISE Coordinating Councils with imple- - 4 menting PROMISE Plans developed pursuant to subtitle - 5 A. - 6 (b) Grant Duration and Amount.- - 7 (1) DURATION.-A grant awarded under this subtitle shall be for a three-year period. - 9 (2) MAXIMUM GRANT AMOUNT.-A grant - awarded under this subtitle shall not be for more - than \$10,000,000 per year for each year of the - 12 grant period. - 13 (c) Non-Federal Funds Required.-For each fis- - 14 cal year during the three-year grant period for a grant - 15 under this subtitle, each unit of local government or In- - 16 dian tribe receiving such a grant for a PROMISE Coordi- - 17 nating Council shall provide, from non-Federal funds, in - 18 cash or in kind, 25 percent of the costs of the activities - 19 carried out with such grant. - 20 (d) EVALUATION.-Of any funds provided to a unit - 21 of local government or an Indian tribe for a grant under - 22 this subtitle, not more than \$100,000 shall be used to pro- - 23 vide a contract to a competitively selected organization to - 24 assess the progress of the unit or tribe in addressing the
+- 1 tice and Delinquency Prevention is authorized to award - 2 grants to units of local government and Indian tribes to - 3 assist PROMISE Coordinating Councils with imple- - 4 menting PROMISE Plans developed pursuant to subtitle - 5 A. - 6 (b) Grant Duration and Amount.- - 7 (1) DURATION.-A grant awarded under this subtitle shall be for a 3-year period. - 9 (2) MAXIMUM GRANT AMOUNT.-A grant - awarded under this subtitle shall not be for more - than \$10,000,000 per year for each year of the - 12 grant period. - (c) Non-Federal Funds Required.-For each fis- - 14 cal year during the 3-year grant period for a grant under - 15 this subtitle, each unit of local government or Indian tribe - 16 receiving such a grant for a PROMISE Coordinating - 17 Council shall provide, from non-Federal funds, in cash or - 18 in kind, 25 percent of the costs of the activities carried - 19 out with such grant. - 20 (d) EVALUATION.-Of any funds provided to a unit - 21 of local government or an Indian tribe for a grant under - 22 this subtitle, not more than \$100,000 shall be used to pro- - 23 vide a contract to a competitively selected organization to - 24 assess the progress of the unit or tribe in addressing the

-1 unmet needs of youth in the community, in accordance 2 with the performance measures under section $204(b)(7)$ 3 SEC.
-223. PROMISE IMPLEMENTATION GRANT APPLICA 4 TION REQUIREMENTS.
-5 (a) Application Required.-To be eligible to re- 6 ceive a PROMISE Implementation grant under this sub- 7 title, a unit of local government or Indian tribe that re- 8 ceived a PROMISE Assessment and Planning grant under 9 subtitle A shall submit an application to the Administrator 10 of the Office of Juvenile Justice and Delinquency Preven- 11 tion not later than one year after the date such unit of 12 local government or Indian tribe was awarded such grant 13 under subtitle A, in such manner, and accompanied by 14 such information, as the Administrator, after consultation 15 with the organization under section 223(f)(1) of the Juve- 16 nile Justice and Delinquency Prevention Act of 1974 (42 17 U.S.C.
+1 unmet needs of youth in the community, in accordance 2 with the performance measures under section 204(b)(7).
+3 SEC.
+223. PROMISE IMPLEMENTATION GRANT APPLICA- 4 TION REQUIREMENTS.
+5 (a) Application Required.-To be eligible to re- 6 ceive a PROMISE Implementation grant under this sub- 7 title, a unit of local government or Indian tribe that re- 8 ceived a PROMISE Assessment and Planning grant under 9 subtitle A shall submit an application to the Administrator 10 of the Office of Juvenile Justice and Delinquency Preven- 11 tion not later than 1 year after the date such unit of local 12 government or Indian tribe was awarded such grant under 13 subtitle A, in such manner, and accompanied by such in- 14 formation, as the Administrator, after consultation with 15 the organization under section 223(f)(1) of the Juvenile 16 Justice and Delinquency Prevention Act of 1974 (42 17 U.S.C.
 5633(f)(1)), may require.
 18 (b) Contents of Application.-Each application 19 submitted under subsection (a) shall- 20 (1) identify potential savings from criminal jus- 21 tice costs, public assistance costs, and other costs 22 avoided by utilizing evidence-based and promising 23 practices related to juvenile delinquency and crimi- 24 nal street gang activity prevention and intervention 25 (2) document-